apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/build.md

 ### Default registry

-If you don't include a registry name in the `--repository` argument, the plugin will upload your image to Docker Hub by default.
+If you don't include a registry name in the `--repository` argument, the plugin will publish your image to Docker Hub by default.

 You can override the default registry by using the `--default-registry` argument or setting the `CONTAINERTOOL_DEFAULT_REGISTRY` environment variable.

-The following examples show how to upload images to some popular registry providers.
+The following examples show how to publish images to some popular registry providers.

 ### Docker Hub

-The following example uploads an image to a repository named `mydockerid/example` on Docker Hub.
+The following example publishes an image to a repository named `mydockerid/example` on Docker Hub.

 The repository will be created if it does not already exist.